alexirpan/mystery-hunt-bingo/README.md

 Inspired by the [several](https://www.darthsanddroids.net/bingo/Episode7/) [Star Wars](https://www.darthsanddroids.net/bingo/Episode8/) [bingos](http://www.darthsanddroids.net/bingo/Episode9/) made by Darths & Droids for the sequel trilogy.

-This is not a puzzle, and I'm not part of the organizing team.

 <table border="1" cellpadding="0" cellspacing="0">
     <tr>
         <td width="125" height="125" id="00"></td>